 Matthew 4:17 – “From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand.”

-Let us turn now to the Word of God for our morning meditation.
-The theme of this series of studies is the WORDS of JESUS, and we trust that everyone that joins with us in this morning service will be encouraged, inspired, and instructed; for if we receive the witness of men, surely the witness of God is greater.
+Let us turn now to the Word of God.
+The theme is the WORDS of JESUS, and we trust that everyone will be encouraged, inspired, and instructed; for if we receive the witness of men, surely the witness of God is greater.
 And again, it is written, “The word that I have spoken, the same shall judge him (you) in the last day.”
 (John 12:48).

 The WORDS of JESUS have a very personal application.
 Even though at times He spoke to multitudes, He always addressed Himself to the individual; for it is the individual that must give an account of himself to God.
 We have chosen just one word for our consideration this morning, it’s found in the Gospel of Matthew 4:17 – just a short word of six letters, with only two syllables; but eternal issues are settled for good or for ill, for woe or for weal, according to the attitude of the individual to this word that is spoken.
 It is a word that could be likened to a hinge, for on it turns the whole course of human destiny.